 - You’re looking for a gentle ‘perfume’.
 Certain beautifully scented oils can double up as your signature fragrance.

 - You have a tight morning routine.
 With a higher water content and lower viscosity, body lotions are more quickly absorbed by skin than oils.
 Dr Tee Wei Siah agrees that a ‘lotion hydrates the skin and keeps it supple without the sticky and greasy feeling’.
 So opt for a moisturizing lotion if time is of the essence and you want your beauty routine to be as efficient as possible.

-- You’re a bit of a lizard (in terms of exposure to sun not scaly skin).
+- You’re a sun worshipper.
 According to the American College of Healthcare Sciences, ‘photosensitivity is a process where a given chemical absorbs ultraviolet light and initiates a reaction, typically on the skin.
-Certain essential oils, especially expressed citrus oils, can contain constituents such as furocoumarins, coumarins, and linalol/linalool, which are potential photosensitizers.
+Certain essential oils, especially expressed citrus oils, can contain constituents such as furocoumarins, coumarins, and linalol/linalool, which are potential photosensitisers.
 This means they can cause serious skin damage when exposed to the sun such as redness, itching, burns, blisters, and permanent skin discoloration.’

 - Your skin is sensitive.
-Although oils can be classed as natural, this doesn’t mean that they are automatically suitable for you (you can be allergic to eggs or peanuts right?) as they can bring on irritation and allergies.
+Although oils can be classed as ‘natural’, this doesn’t mean that they are automatically suitable for you (you can be allergic to eggs or peanuts right?).
+They can certainly bring on irritation and allergies.

 - You want to target a specific skin concern.
-Whilst oils will moisturize skin for a radiant and supple result, creams can have the added benefit of addressing concerns such as blemishes, fine lines and uneven skin tone.
+Whilst oils will moisturise skin for a radiant and supple result, creams can have the added benefit of addressing concerns such as blemishes, fine lines, skin conditions like stretch marks, and uneven skin tone.

 5 Natural Body Creams to Try